-- 25% discount on in-flight food and beverage purchases on American Airlines flights
+- 25% discount on in-flight food, beverage, and wifi purchases on American Airlines flights

-- Double AA miles on eligible American Airlines and telecommunications purchases, car rental merchants and at gas stations
+- Double AA miles on eligible American Airlines, telecommunications purchases, cable and satellite provider purchases, car rental merchants and at gas stations

 - If you spend $30,000 in a year on the card, you also get a $99 companion certificate for use within the continental United States.

 - Access to American Airlines’ domestic Reduced Mileage Awards

 - No foreign transaction fees

 The annual fee of $99 is waived the first year.

 9. Barclaycard AAdvantage Aviator Business MasterCard